 Children's blood lead levels vary by age and gender, hence, it is difficult to compare blood lead levels from one year to another unless the same proportion of children in each age group is tested in successive years.
 Therefore age-sex standardisation is used to account for this variation.
-Effectively, this determines what the blood lead level would be if all children in Broken Hill were tested by applying the proportion of children to each age-sex group from the most recent Census (i.e. 2016).
-This age- sex adjusted population mean is the one reported over time for children aged 1 to <5 years.
+Effectively, this determines what the blood lead level would be if all children in Broken Hill were tested by applying the proportion of children to each age-sex group from the most recent Census data available (i.e. 2016, 2021 Census data will be released from June 2022).
+This age-sex adjusted population mean is the one reported over time for children aged 1 to <5 years.